Prescription GLP-1

 Wegovy is the brand name for semaglutide 2.4mg, manufactured by Novo Nordisk.
 It's a once-weekly subcutaneous injection approved by the FDA specifically for chronic weight management in adults with obesity or overweight (with at least one weight-related condition).

 Semaglutide was originally developed as a diabetes drug (Ozempic uses a lower 1mg dose).
+If you're exploring alternatives to Ozempic in 2026, Wegovy is the most direct upgrade for weight loss specifically.
 Wegovy uses a higher 2.4mg dose and is specifically approved for weight loss.
 It works by mimicking GLP-1 — a hormone released after eating that signals fullness to your brain and slows gastric emptying.

 ℹ️ Note: Wegovy is FDA-approved for weight management, not just diabetes.
 This matters for insurance coverage — some plans cover it specifically for weight loss, others don't.

 The STEP clinical trials showed Wegovy users lost an average of ~15% of body weight over 68 weeks — more than any previous weight loss drug at the time.
 That was a big deal.
-Then tirzepatide came along.
+Then tirzepatide came along — and now there's even a triple agonist called retatrutide in the pipeline that targets GLP-1, GIP, and glucagon simultaneously.

 What Is Mounjaro?